TadDiDio/TadDiDio.github.io/_posts/2024-04-17-ar-object-identification.md

 This system significantly reduces the risk of error in high severity maintenance jobs because it indicates to the user exactly what should be done and where.
 Workers can confidently trust that their work is correct because they are being assisted by our tool.
 We also provide confidence displays so that the user can make an informed decision about whether to accept the prompt given to them by our system.

 ## Technical
-To achieve the goals described in the 'About' section, the system combines multiple complex parts which are summarized in this diagram:\n
+To achieve the goals described in the 'About' section, the system combines multiple complex parts which are summarized in this diagram:
 ![alt text](../assets/images/ar-project/ar-system.png)

 ### Modules